 Every Texas Longhorn producer takes pride in big horn.
 Take a tape measure and look at it, you can see a lot of difference in 35" and 65".
-As we look at Texas Longhorn bulls, we have world champion bulls with less than 37" tip to tip and to the opposite, we have bulls in the mid 70" range.
-Obviously the progeny of these bulls are going to consistently measure an equally different horn growth.
+As we look at Texas Longhorn bulls, we have world champion bulls with less than 30" tip to tip and to the opposite, we have many bulls over 80".
+Obviously the progeny of these bulls are going to consistently measure a very different horn growth.
 There are genetic laws that say, "You can't breed a Thoroughbred stallion to a Shetland Pony and produce a Kentucky Derby winner".

 Do you plan to raise Texas Longhorns with the really big horn?
 If big horn is your goal, replace the genetics of smaller horned animals.
-To be homozygous a sire must be so strong in virtue that nearly every animal sired will have his strong characteristics.
-Hardly anyone will admit it, but there are still thousands of Texas Longhorn bulls with under 40" horn tip to tip at maturity.
+To be homozygous a sire must be so strong in virtue that a good percentage of animals sired will have his strong characteristics.
+Hardly anyone will admit it, but there are still thousands of Texas Longhorn bulls with under 60" horn tip to tip at maturity.
 Of up to 100,000 Texas Longhorn bulls that have been bred, or registered over the last 30 years, there are only a few that have horns measuring over 70" tip to tip.
 Therefore, anyone who wants to raise really big horned animals and avoids using the big horned sires extensively in their breeding herd is not really serious.

 All we are talking about is raising really big horn.
-Granted, there are a number of other very important factors which involve disposition, conformation, gainability, color, size, etc. We are not going to discuss these valuable qualities in this article.
-It is a fact, the really high selling cattle in this breed have historically had huge horn.
+Granted, there are a number of other very important factors which involve disposition, conformation, milking volume, gain ability, color, size, etc. We are not going to discuss these valuable qualities in this article.
+It is a fact, the high selling cattle in this breed have historically sported huge horn.
 Many have had beautiful color and excellent conformation.
 The magical touch is to identify how to get all three in one animal and lots of it.

 Some famous bulls in the Longhorn breed have big horn but also possess a lot of white color, small bodies or even poor dispositions.
 All of these are a trade off.
 The prudent producer has to determine where to drop the guard in order to gain a certain degree of quality virtues.

-A Longhorn's measurement of horn tip to tip, is no doubt the most conclusive thing to consider when attempting to produce larger horn.
+A Longhorn's measurement of horn tip to tip (T2T), is no doubt the most conclusive thing to consider when attempting to produce larger horn.
+Although there is chat about "total horn" and "complete horn" the bucks are over 90% in T2T production.
 The next prudent step is to research the ancestry to identify if the pedigree is stacked full of really huge horned animals, which would indicate a stronger horn producing capability.

 Short pedigrees vs. long pedigrees.
 What is the difference?
 A short pedigree is one with minimum depth documentation.
 For instance the bull Classic, had a registered sire and dam.
 He has no known registered grandparents in his pedigree any further back.
 That is what we would refer to as a short pedigree.
 He may or may not have had big horned ancestors, we don't know.
 To the opposite, a long pedigree could extend five or more generations and document tremendous horn growth on every animal in the pedigree.
 A long pedigree could also document short horn growth where numerous cattle possess under 40" or even under 30" horn.
 A long pedigree of small horned animals could be so homozygous that it would take several generations of breeding mammoth horn to ever get out of the rut.
 Long pedigrees help a student of genetics calculate consistency.
 To a business minded producer, consistency is everything.

 The Texas Longhorn breed is a very inconsistent breed.
 Numerous animals are full brothers and sisters and have minimal similarities.
-As pedigrees get longer, for instance the WR herd, there will be a consistent body trait in every animal.
-As one evaluates the Wichita Refuge cattle that have been linebred into their own genetics for over 80 years, nearly every animal has strong similarities.
+As pedigrees get longer there will be consistent body traits in many animals.
+As one evaluates the Wichita Refuge cattle that have been line bred into their own genetics for over 80 years, nearly every animal has strong similarities.
 Every animal is similar in body type, bone, weight, horn growth, horn shape, disposition and every trait that can be calculated.
 This is a result of long pedigrees of line bred individuals.
 This creates tremendous consistency.
 This line breeding will continue to make every generation consistent as long as these bloodlines are continually mated.
 Consistency is wonderful, but only if it produces wonderful genetics consistently.

-If the really big horn is desired, DCCI offers numerous sires, over 70", available in frozen semen.
+If the really big horn is desired, DCC offers numerous sires, over 80", available in frozen semen.
 Many people do not own REALLY, REALLY big horn cattle because they are so expensive to purchase and there aren't enough to go around.
-However they are not difficult to raise if you use frozen semen from DCCI.
-Most proven superior horned sires offered by DCCI are priced from $20 to $35 per straw.
+However they are not difficult to raise if you use frozen semen from DCC .
+Most proven superior horned sires offered by DCC are priced from $25 to $75 per straw.